History of the Jews in the Roman Empire: Jews in Rome

 Because of their one-sided viewpoint, the authenticity of the decrees has been questioned many times, but they are now thought to be largely authentic.
 Still, Josephus gave only one side of the story by leaving out negative decisions and pretending that the rulings were universal.
 This way, he carried out an ideological message showing that the Romans allowed the Jews to carry out their own customs and rituals; the Jews were protected in the past and were still protected by these decisions in his own time.

-The efforts of Caligula to install a statue of himself in the Temple (37–41 CE), which required the intervention of Philo of Alexandria and Herod Agrippa to prevent, has been proposed as the "first open break between Rome and the Jews"; although problems were already evident during the Census of Quirinius in 6 CE and under Sejanus (before 31 CE).
+The efforts of Caligula to install a statue of himself in the Temple (37–41 AD), which required the intervention of Philo of Alexandria and Herod Agrippa to prevent, has been proposed as the "first open break between Rome and the Jews"; although problems were already evident during the Census of Quirinius in 6 AD and under Sejanus (before 31 AD).
 The emperor Tiberius rectified the latter by intervening and ultimately recalling Pontius Pilate to Rome.

+Jews became a significant part of the Roman Empire's population in the first century AD, with some estimates as high as 7 million people.
+However, this estimation has been questioned. because 7 million which is the number of Roman citizens in 47 AD census was misinterpreted as a report of the number of Jews.
+The 13th-century author Bar Hebraeus gave a figure of 6,944,000 Jews in the Roman world.
+Salo Wittmayer Baron considered the figure convincing.
+The figure of seven million within and one million outside the Roman world in the mid-first century became widely accepted, including by Louis Feldman.
+However, contemporary scholars now accept that Bar Hebraeus based his figure on a census of total Roman citizens and thus, included non-Jews.
+The figure of 6,944,000 being recorded in Eusebius' Chronicon.